Questions and Answers

 Yes.
 In addition to one-to-one exchanges, schools having more than one sister school in the Mainland may develop "bilateral exchanges" into "multilateral exchanges" by establishing networks with all of their sister schools to expand the modes and enhance the effectiveness of exchanges.

 Schools are at liberty to liaise with their Mainland sister schools about the content of the pairing-up documents, as long as the documents clearly indicate their relationship as sister schools.
-Reference can be made to the sample sister school contract on EDB’s webpage for the Sister School Scheme.
+Reference can be made to the sample sister school contract on the Sister School Scheme website of EDB.

-Schools may flexibly make use of the Grant for the Sister School Scheme (the Grant) to arrange different modes of sister school exchange activities at school management, teacher, student levels, etc. In addition, schools should allocate the Grant properly (including determining whether to use the Grant to subsidise students and the respective amount of the Grant to be allocated) to achieve the plans and objectives of sister school exchange activities for the school year.
+Schools may flexibly make use of the Grant for the Sister School Scheme (the Grant) to arrange different modes of sister school exchange activities at school management, teacher and student levels.
+In addition, schools should allocate the Grant properly (including determining whether to use the Grant to subsidise students and the respective amount of the Grant to be allocated) to achieve the plans and objectives of sister school exchange activities for the school year.

 Schools may make use of the Grant for the Sister School Scheme (the Grant) to arrange different sister school exchange activities having regard to their specific circumstances.
 As the Grant is a designated funding, schools shall use the Grant to meet the expenses of sister school exchange activities and relevant support relating to the objectives of the Sister School Scheme.
 To ensure that expenditures incurred are reasonable and necessary for educational purpose in a cost-effective manner, schools are required to observe the established principles and requirements on the use of public funds as promulgated by EDB when using the Grant.
-For details, please refer to EDBC No. 5/2023.
+For details, please refer to "Points to Note on Usage of the Grant for the Sister School Scheme" on the Sister School Scheme website of EDB.

 The Grant for the Sister School Scheme must be used to meet the expenses of sister school exchange activities and relevant support relating to the objectives of the Sister School Scheme.
 Schools should make use of other grants/resources to cover all the expenses not related to sister school exchange activities.